The Global Art Project

 Engine for Art, Democracy & Justice Announces Artist Interventions for Fall 2022

-Engine for Art, Democracy & Justice in Nashville, Tennessee, founded by Dr. María Magdalena Campos Pons, is pleased to announce five artist interventions to take place this fall as part of "Artistic Activism and the Power of Collective Resistance" curated by independent curator, Selene Wendt.
-EADJ is a trans-institutional partnership between Vanderbilt University Department of Art, The Frist Art Museum, Fisk University and Millions of Conversations focused on building spaces of empowerment at the intersection of art, democracy, and justice.
-Dr. Campos Pons is the Cornelius Vanderbilt Endowed Chair Professor of Fine Arts at Vanderbilt University and launched EADJ as part of her appointment to build visuality and cross disciplinary partnerships between Vanderbilt University and cultural institutions and communities across Nashville.
+Engine for Art, Democracy & Justice in Nashville, Tennessee, founded by Dr. María Magdalena Campos Pons, is pleased to announce several artist interventions to take place this fall as part of "Artistic Activism and the Power of Collective Resistance" curated by independent curator, Selene Wendt.

 EADJ fall 2022 artist interventions: